MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

 ## Detect language and translate text

-Azure AI Language enables you to detect the language in which text is written.
-Additionally, Azure AI Translator enables you to easily translate text from one language to another.
+Azure Language enables you to detect the language in which text is written.
+Additionally, Azure Translator enables you to easily translate text from one language to another.

 ### Detect language